-On June 29, 2020, the common shares began trading on the New York Stock Exchange ("NYSE") under the ticker symbol "SII".
+On June 29, 2020, the Common Shares began trading on the New York Stock Exchange ("NYSE") under the ticker symbol "SII".

-On September 21, 2020, the Corporation's common shares were added by Dow Jones Canadian Index Services to the S&P/TSX Composite Index.
-The TSX also added the Corporation to the TSX30 as the Corporation ranked among the 30 top-performing TSX stocks over a three-year period based on dividend adjusted share price appreciation.
+On September 21, 2020, the Common Shares were added by Dow Jones Canadian Index Services to the S&P/TSX Composite Index.